kstian/spring-boot-vs-spring/readme.md

+You might already used spring-boot in your project and you are happy with it.
+But did you really know how spring-boot works?
+Can you explain the difference with spring?
 Some of my colleagues asked me what is spring-boot and what are the difference with spring.
 This question also asked by some of them who already used spring in their projects.
 I told them Spring-boot is just Spring with extra magics.
 To understand how the magics work,